FAQ

 How much does drone photography cost?

-Pricing depends on the scope: what's being documented, how much area, what deliverables you need, and whether it's a one-time capture or recurring service.
+Pricing depends on the scope: what is being documented, how much area is involved, what deliverables are needed, and whether it is a one-time capture or recurring service.
 Most single-visit projects fall in the $200–$500 range.
-Construction progress packages, recurring documentation, and more complex deliverables are quoted based on frequency and scope.
-I provide straightforward quotes with no hidden fees.
+Construction progress packages, recurring documentation, mapping-style outputs, and more complex deliverables are quoted based on frequency and scope.

 How quickly can you schedule a flight?